 Human Rights challenges

-We have particular expertise in constructing human rights defences to extradition based upon the risks of human rights violations in the requesting state, including torture, arbitrary detention or an unfair trial.
-Our lawyers have defeated extradition requests from The Gambia.
-USA and Russia on human rights grounds.
+We have particular expertise in challenging extradition requests based upon the risks of human rights violations in the requesting state, including torture, arbitrary detention, or an unfair trial.
+Our lawyers have defeated extradition requests from The Gambia, The USA and Russia on human rights grounds.
 In Lodhi v Secretary of State for the Home Department, we successfully challenged the first extradition request made by the UAE by arguing that our client would suffer inhuman treatment if extradited to Dubai contrary to Article 3 of the European Convention on Human Rights.

-Most extradition requests heard in the UK’s courts originate from EU countries that have issued a European Arrest Warrant (EAW).
-Although EAWs are notoriously difficult to defeat, we recently successfully challenged the validity of a French EAW that alleged that our client had committed various fraud offences.
-The EAW was discharged by the magistrates’ court and our client was awarded his costs in full.
-Other successful challenges have involved arguments relating to the offences not meeting the dual criminality test, the passage of time since the alleged offences have taken place resulting in a finding it would be unjust and oppressive to order extradition and extradition being held to be a disproportionate interference with our client’s right to a family life.
+Most extradition requests heard in the UK courts originate from EU countries that have issued an Arrest Warrant (AW).
+Our successful challenges have involved arguments relating to the offences not meeting the dual criminality test, the passage of time since the alleged offences have taken place resulting in a finding it would be unjust and oppressive to order extradition, and extradition being held to be a disproportionate interference with our client’s right to a family life.

 Many individuals come to us because they are concerned about the risks associated with a potential extradition request.
-In conjunction with local lawyers, we are able to advise them on how best to anticipate and mitigate these risks and, if they remain in the UK, on how best to secure their position in terms of being released on bail.
-We also advise individuals who need advice on how to manage their reputation and ability to travel after they have defeated an extradition request.
-For example, we are currently representing individuals seeking to remove their names from Interpol’s Red Notice List.
-We have persuaded World Check to remove a client’s name from its database.
+We are able to advise them on how best to anticipate and mitigate these risks and, if they remain in the UK, on how best to secure their position in terms of being released on bail.
+We also advise individuals who seek advice on how to manage their reputation and ability to travel after they have defeated an extradition request.

 Advising foreign governments